-When you arrive in Skagway by cruise ship, one of your shore excursion options is to ride the train along the old White Pass and Yukon railway route.
+When you arrive in Skagway on an Alaska cruise, one of your shore excursion options is to ride the train along the old White Pass and Yukon railway route.
 While it sounded like a fun experience, we wanted to explore the same area on our own.
 So instead of taking the train, we decided to rent a car and spend the day driving the historic Klondike Highway.

 The Klondike Highway runs pretty much parallel to the White Pass and Yukon Route Railway, as well as the Chilkoot trail prospectors used during the Klondike Gold Rush (1896–1899).
 Along the way you’ll see unique landscapes, beautiful lakes, even some old mining structures still standing as a reminder of the area’s exciting past.

 The Klondike Highway passes through three different provinces/states (Alaska, British Columbia, the Yukon) and is divided into two sections.
 The South Klondike Highway is the portion we drove.
 It leads from Skagway to Whitehorse, passing through the The White Pass mountain summit area and the Southern Lakes region of the Yukon.
 The North Klondike Highway connects Whitehorse to Dawson City.

 If you ever find yourself in Skagway or the Yukon, we highly recommend you drive the Klondike Highway.
 The stunning scenery and rich history are sure to make it a memorable experience!